InVitro Fertilization (IVF)

 - The last step of the procedure is embryo transfer.
 You might be given a sedative, after which a thin tube would be inserted in your uterus and the embryo transferred inside you.

 The ovarian induction process begins on Day 2 of the treatment and continues for 10-12 days.
 On Day 14, the egg is retrieved from the ovary.
 In the next 5 days, the sperm is also retrieved and fertilization occurs.
 On Day 19 or 20, the embryo transfer takes place.
 In the next 9 days, pregnancy could be confirmed.
 Hence, the whole IVF procedure (single cycle) takes around a month.

 As mentioned earlier, clinicians and lab play a very vital role in determining the success of the IVF procedure.
 Thus, choosing the right clinic becomes all the more crucial.
 Here are few things you should be looking for:

 - The success rate of the clinic.
 Most IVF clinics display their success rate on the forefront, backed by previous results.

 - The expertise of the doctor.
 Experienced clinicians have a much higher chance of succeeding in the first round of IVF, compared to the amateur ones.

 - The friendliness of the clinician.
 IVF treatment is a very intimate procedure, leading to one of the most intimate things a couple can go through – pregnancy.
-Hence, a friendly and caring attitude of the clinician is a very important feature.
+Hence, the friendly and caring attitude of the clinician is a very important feature.

 - State of the lab.
 As previously mentioned, the equipment and services at your disposal can play an important role in the outcome of the IVF treatment.
-Couples must be looking for clinics possessing the right equipment and all essential facility for its patients.
+Couples must be looking for clinics possessing the right equipment and all essential facility for their patients.